replicatedhq/kurl.sh/src/markdown-pages/add-ons/kubernetes.md

 ### Kube Reserved

-When the `kubeReserved` flag is set to true, CPU, memory, and disk resources are reserved for Kubernetes system daemons.
+CPU, memory, and disk resources are reserved for Kubernetes system daemons when the `kubeReserved` flag is set to `true`.

-Allocatable resources are calculated in the following way:
+Allocatable resources are calculated using the following equation:
 `ALLOCATABLE = CAPACITY - RESERVED - EVICTION-THRESHOLD`

 For memory resources, kURL reserves the following: